-NMFS intends to provide a background of potential effects of the Observatory's activities in this section.
-This section does not consider the specific manner in which the Observatory would carry out the proposed activity, what mitigation measures the Observatory would implement, and how either of those would shape the anticipated impacts from this specific activity.
-The "Estimated Take by Incidental Harassment" section later in this document will include a quantitative analysis of the number of individuals that we expect the Observatory to take during this activity.
-The "Negligible Impact Analysis" section will include the analysis of how this specific activity would impact marine mammals.
-NMFS will consider the content of the following sections: (1) Estimated Take by Incidental Harassment; (3) Proposed Mitigation; and (4) Anticipated Effects on Marine Mammal Habitat, to draw conclusions regarding the likely impacts of this activity on the reproductive success or survivorship of individuals and from that consideration-the likely impacts of this activity on the affected marine mammal populations or stocks.
+This section includes a summary and discussion of the ways that components (e.g., seismic airgun operations, vessel movement) of the specified activity may impact marine mammals.
+The "Estimated Take by Incidental

+Harassment" section later in this document will include a quantitative analysis of the number of individuals that NMFS expects to be taken by this activity.
+The "Negligible Impact Analysis" section will include the analysis of how this specific proposed activity would impact marine mammals and will consider the content of this section, the "Estimated Take by Incidental Harassment' section, the "Proposed Mitigation" section, and the "Anticipated Effects on Marine Mammal Habitat" section to draw conclusions regarding the likely impacts of this activity on the reproductive success or survivorship of individuals and from that on the affected marine mammal populations or stocks.